Adelost/historical-pattern-index/METHODOLOGY.md

 | **Slaughter** | System vs civilian | Holocaust, Rwanda | ✅ Yes |
 | **Extraction** | Corporation vs labor | Congo, Putumayo | ✅ Yes |

-This is why the **Holocaust is included** but **WW2 as a whole is not**:
+The **Holocaust is included** but **WW2 as a whole is not**:
 - WW2 = primarily armies fighting armies (military history)
 - Holocaust = state systematically killing civilians (atrocity)

 **Exception**: If a conventional war triggers a distinct genocide, that specific atrocity is indexed.
-Example: The Armenian Genocide occurred during WWI, but we index the genocide—not the war.
+Example: The Armenian Genocide occurred during WWI, but we index the genocide, not the war.

 ### Why We Include Famous Events (Benchmarks)